porsche-design-system/visual-regression-tester/README.md

    * `resultsDir` directory where the diffing- and the regression-shots will be saved
    * `tolerance` gives the tolerance range for your visual regression diffs
    * `baseUrl` the base URL of the page you would like to test
+   * `timeout` impacts the timeout limit of page load

 *Note*: All the VisualRegressionTestOptions are optional, those are the default options:
    ```